-Qualities of a Professional Medical Assistant – Can We Get There?
+Qualities of a Professional Medical Assistant-- Can We Get There?

 Have you ever wondered why sometimes you feel good about the healthcare worker who is caring for you and other times you simply do not?
 We all want to be cared for by the “feel good” healthcare workers, but what makes the difference?
 Professional qualities!
 Simply said, but not so simply taught or learned, professional qualities are the backbone to a successful career for any healthcare worker.
-By acquiring these qualities, the healthcare worker becomes the healthcare professional.
+By acquiring these qualities, the healthcare worker becomes a healthcare professional.
 But what makes a professional, and what are these qualities?

 Professionalism is the conduct, aims, or qualities that characterize or mark a profession or a professional person.
 A career in healthcare requires hard skills and soft skills.
 Hard skills are the specific technical and operational proficiencies of the career.
-For a medical assistant these include job tasks, such as measuring blood pressure or working within an electronic health record program like EHRclinic.
+For a medical assistant, these include job tasks, such as measuring blood pressure or working within an electronic health record program like EHRclinic.
 On the other hand, soft skills are the personal qualifications or behaviors that enhance an individual’s interactions, job performance, and career prospects.
 These are sometimes called people skills.
 Soft skills are less concrete and more difficult to observe and evaluate.

 Since much of the medical assistant’s role involves dealing with other people, whether a patient, a patient’s family member, a coworker, an insurance agent, a pharmaceutical sales representative, a laboratory staff member, or anyone else there are certain professional qualities and soft skills necessary to be successful.
-These qualities are what make medical assistants career ready.
+These qualities are what make medical assistants career-ready.
 The professional qualities that medical assistant students must learn and develop as part of a medical assistant educational program include:

 - Communication: Effective communication involves careful listening, observing, speaking, and writing.
 Communication even involves good manners—being polite, tactful, and respectful.
 You must use good communication skills during every interaction.